← All varieties

 Basin: Medium, corrugated.

-Flesh and Flavor: Pale yellow, half fine, rather firm, juicy, subacid, rich, a little aromatic.
+Flesh and Flavor: Pale yellow, half fine, rather firm, juicy, subacid, rich, and a little aromatic.

 Core: Medium.